 Tethras provides App translation services.
 It also has a test to check your language proficiency.
 Once you pass the test, you can receive translation jobs.
 Payment is through Paypal in US Dollars

-Rev has quiet a strick test procedure before they hire you.
+Rev has quiet a strict test procedure before they hire you.
 You can work either as a translator, transcriptionist, or captioner.
-Payment is weekly through Paypal.
+Payment is weekly through PayPal.

 You can create and register on Proz for free.
 Then, browse through the available jobs.
 And bid on the one for which you are qualified for and interested.
 They also have paid subscription plan, which maximises your chances of getting jobs.